andylang8445/andylang8445.github.iioo/_posts/2021-03-11-Lesson2_WritingTheFirstProgram.md

 ## Create a new Xcode project
 When you press on "Create a new Xcode project", you will be asked to choose the type of the project.
 There is an option called "Command Line Tool" under macOS tab.

 After that, name your new project and put Organization Identifier you want (I have it as "Personal").
+Also you should select the programming language as C.

 ## Start coding
+On the side bar, there will be a file called main.c.
+If you click on it, you will be able to start coding!